-Daniel B. Coleman, PhD (he & they)
+Dr. Daniel B. Coleman, PhD (he & they)

-Artist-Scholar-Activist.
+Artist-Scholar.
 Cultural Worker.
 Educator.
-Black Transfeminist.

-I center Blackness and the Afro-diaspora in all of my work.
+I center Blackness and the African diaspora in all of my work.
 Alongside this love/freedom praxis, I also center Indigenous people and people of color.
-Additionally, I pour love into all that is queer, in its many cosmologies.
-Within this vision, I regularly collaborate on various artistic projects for Black, trans* and BIPOC people, primarily in the U.S. South.
-Of my primary partnerships for collaborative work is Acorn Center for Restoration and Freedom in Covington, Georgia, all founded and stewarded by Emanuel Highlander Brown.
-I believe in work by and for BIPOC people.
+Additionally, I pour love into all that is queer/cuir, in its many cosmologies.
+Within this vision, I remain an open collaborator on artistic, intellectual and justice projects, primarily in the U.S. South and in Abya Yala (aka Latin America).
+Of my primary partnerships for collaborative work is Acorn Center for Restoration and Freedom where I am a Co-Chair of the Board.

 Languages: I operate fluently in English (native language) and Latin American Spanish (acquired language), intermediate Brazilian Portuguese and am a student of ASL (American Sign Language).